slorg1/cs-docs/_posts/2020-10-17-parameter_types.md

     * the task ordering arguments is no longer applicable

 **con**
-* it is hard (if at all possible) to set sensible default
+* it is hard (if at all possible) to set sensible defaults
-* the code in the function need to handle the possible combinations (permutations do not matter :stuck_out_tongue_winking_eye:) of supplied arguments: lead to lots of defensive programming or hoping for the best and dealing with consequences
+* the code in the function needs to handle the possible combinations (permutations do not matter:stuck_out_tongue_winking_eye:) of supplied arguments: lead to lots of defensive programming or hoping for the best and dealing with consequences
 * the arguments lose all semantic meaning: without reading the body of the function you cannot tell if an argument is needed or not

 Now, you are in the know.